For the best gaming headset, many choose Logitech.

 Available: January 2017

-Summary: The Logitech G533 gaming headset uses lightweight materials and Pro-G audio drivers to deliver a huge soundstage unlike anything we’ve heard on gaming headsets before, but its lacking bass and cheaply made frame hold it back from greatness.
+Summary: The Logitech G533 gaming headset uses lightweight materials for a comfortable fit, and Pro-G audio drivers to deliver a huge soundstage unlike anything we’ve heard on gaming headsets before, but its lacking bass and cheaply made frame hold it back from greatness.